CholiRat/Caso-1-20MinCoach/README.md

 ```js
 import { useExceptionHandler } from '../hooks/useExceptionHandler.js';
 ```

-Next, examples are given on where to use the exceptionHandler in the validations layer to recover userMessages or throwing errors in a React component.
+#### Validator example:
-A validator using the exception handler must do the same as the following:
+A validator using the exception handler must do the same as the following.
 ```js
 import { z } from 'zod';
 import exceptionHandler from '../exceptionHandling/exceptionHandler'; // IMPORT THE CLASS